Voter ID Resources

 Non-Voter ID States

 Even in the states that do NOT have a voter ID law, confusion reigns.
 Poll workers have mistakenly required voters to present their ID, and many voters mistakenly believe that ID is required at the polls.
 In these states, other identifying information, such as a signature, is checked against information in the voter registry.
 See our Voter ID Info Cards for information on identification requirements in every state, including those without a voter ID law.

 First-time Voters: Nationwide Voter ID Requirements

-The Help America Vote Act includes voter identification requirements under certain circumstances.
-First-time voters since the law was enacted in 2002, including those who have not voted in a previous Federal election or who have never voted in their county of residence in a Federal election, must present voter ID.
+The Help America Vote Act (HAVA) includes voter identification requirements under certain circumstances.
+First-time voters since the law was enacted in 2002, including those who have not voted in a previous Federal election or who have never voted in their county of residence in a Federal election, must present documentation proving their identity.